Rockies vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel has put up 58 hits with 14 doubles, two triples, nine home runs and 13 walks.
-He has driven in 29 runs with one stolen base.
+- Lourdes Gurriel Jr. has 14 doubles, two triples, nine home runs, 13 walks and 29 RBI (58 total hits).
+He's also swiped one base.

 Gurriel Recent Games